ThoaShook/MentalHealthInTechPlaces/README.md

-# Mental Health In Tech Workplaces
+### Mental Health In Tech Workplaces
-* Problem Statment:
+I. Problem Statment:
  Many risk factors are present in the workplace such as:
   - inadequate health and safety policies
   - low control over one's area of work
   - poor communication and management practices
   - workload, inflexible working hours
-Absenteeism and disability costs have increased in the workplace due to mental illness.
+* Absenteeism and disability costs have increased in the workplace due to mental illness.
-Early identification and intervention of mental health issues will have significant impact on preventing underperformance, excessive absenteeism, and other related problems.
+* Early identification and intervention of mental health issues will have significant impact on preventing underperformance, excessive absenteeism, and other related problems.

-* Solution Proposal:
+II.
+Solution Proposal:
   -Conduct a predictive analysis of data from pre-screening surveys -Use four different models to determine key indicators of mental health issues in the technology workplace.
   -Propose solutions to mitigate these concerns based on the results of research conclusions.

-* The Process:
+III.
+The Process:
   - Selected data sources and cleaned data
   -Selected four models for analysis
     + Logistics Regression